awesomeeng/awesome-cli/README.md

 # AwesomeCLI

-AwesomeCLI is a simple framework for building enterpreise ready Command Line Interface (CLI) tools.
-It supports standard or command based CLI interaction, for all your CLI building needs.
+AwesomeCLI is a simple framework for building enterprise ready Command Line Interface (CLI) tools.
+It supports standard or command based CLI interaction, global and local switches/options, and useful utilities to speed your tool development time.
+It's all your cLI needs in one.

 ## Features

 AwesomeCLI provides...
  - Ease of development;
  - Singular CLI usage pattern support;
- - Command driven CLI usage pattern support;
+ - or Command driven CLI usage pattern support;
+ - Options/Switches for configurable CLIs;
+ - Nested Options with Commands for fine grained control;
  - Default but extensible help output;
  - Useful CLI utilities to speed development;
- - Options/Switches for configurable CLIs;
- - Nested Options with Commands for fine grained control;
  - Extensiblity for expanding needs.

 ## Contents